raspberrypilearning/3D-scene/en/step_3.md

 As in the theatre, characters move through the scenery.

-What **character** or **characters** will you choose and/or create?
-Just imagine for now.

-SCREENSHOTS OF THE 4 EXAMPLE PROJECTS SHOWING THE MOVING CHARACTERS...
+GIFs OF THE 4 EXAMPLE PROJECTS SHOWING THE MOVING CHARACTERS...

 --- /task ---